 Overview of SAT Math

 Before we dive into the SAT tricks for math, let’s briefly go over the format of this part of the exam.
-SAT Math is broken into two sections.
-You’ll first complete a 25-minute section, during which you can’t use a calculator.
-After a short break, you’ll move onto a 55-minute section.
-During this longer section, you’re allowed to use your calculator.
+SAT Math is broken into two modules, and you’re allowed to use a calculator on both of them.
+First, you’ll complete a 35-minute module, and immediately after finishing that you’ll dive into the second 35-minute module.

-Both sections will begin with multiple-choice questions, each of which will feature four answer choices.
+Both modules will begin with multiple-choice questions, each of which will feature four answer choices.
 Then you’ll be asked for some student-produced responses, more commonly known as "grid-ins."
 You won’t have answer choices for these and will need to fill in the correct answer yourself.
-On the calculator section, some of these grid-ins will relate to one another as part of an Extended Thinking question.

-Here’s the breakdown of time, number of questions, and question types on the two SAT math sections.
+Here’s the breakdown of time, number of questions, and question types on the two SAT math modules.

 Section